Sabbatical in Germany (2015-2016)

 - Research development.
 I gained experience in the use of acoustic monitoring techniques to study marine mammal populations, which I plan to use to conduct related research in the Salish Sea.
 As such, my professional leave opened new avenues of research.

 - Student projects.
-Thanks to my experience in the Baltic Sea, I will be able to generate ideas for a range of accessible research projects for graduate and undergraduate students at Western.
+Thanks to my experience in the Baltic Sea, I was able to generate ideas for a range of accessible research projects for graduate and undergraduate students at Western.
 Studying harbor porpoises in the Salish Sea via acoustic techniques is a viable line of research that might be amenable to students.

 - Interdisciplinary and international collaboration.
 I established collaborations for future biological research of harbor porpoises in the Baltic Sea with SAMBAH scientists and for science education work with the Kieler Forschungswerkstatt.
 This new lines of international research should improve my ability to attract external funding for research projects, while at the same time open new doors for Western students wishing to conduct research, both graduate and undergraduate.